June-Melody/JuneFlutterPractice/README.md

 # lego-flutter
-lego-fluter is a Flutter architecture that greatly enhances productivity for app development.
+lego-flutter is a Flutter architecture that greatly enhances productivity for app development.
 It's also designed to easily create and add various legos (code blocks) just like assembling Lego pieces.

 ## Get Started
 1. Click on "Use this template" at the top to create your own repository, and then clone the created repository to your computer.